 - 1 tsp salt

 - Combine the salt and buttermilk in a shallow bowl and add the eggplant rounds to the buttermilk.
 Let the eggplant soak in the buttermilk while you prepare the crumb coating.
+Note: you can let the eggplant slices soak in the buttermilk overnight.

 - Dip each buttermilk-soaked eggplant round into the crumb mixture, making sure both sides are coated.